MillenniumDB/wukong-engine/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code where necessary
 - [ ] I have made corresponding changes to the documentation (if applicable)
 - [ ] I have added/updated tests, and they all pass (if applicable)
-- [ ] I have pulled the latest changes from `dev` and resolved any conflicts
+- [ ] I have pulled the latest changes from `develop` and resolved any conflicts

 ## 🧪 Testing